 S HARED ACCOUNTABILITY What are Key Next Steps?
 Individuals or Groups Responsible Target Date Resources to Leverage 1.
 The Superintendent and School Board set and publicize district-wide goals for attendance (including chronic absence) and report on progress.
-2. The district office ensures that school leaders are held accountable for having a data driven plan to address chronic absence, measurable targets for improvement, and a process for monitoring and recognizing progress.
-3. The district office has contracts or MOUs with community organizations which outline how they will share data and provide support to schools and the district in improving school attendance and how they will assess the effectiveness of their efforts.
-4. The district office is accountable for ensuring that schools have access to resources and/or services that schools need to address chronic absence.
+2. The district office ensures that school leaders are held accountable for having a data-driven plan to address chronic absence, for setting measurable targets for improvement and for outlining a process for monitoring and recognizing progress when chronic absence reaches a certain threshold.
+3. The district office has contracts or MOUs with community organizations that outline how they will share data and provide support to schools and the district in improving school attendance and how they will assess the effectiveness of their efforts.
+4. The district office prioritizes distribution of resources to help schools with high rates of chronic absence (e.g. physical and behavioral health services, transportation, early childhood education, afterschool, economic supports, etc.).

-5 STRATEGIC PARTNERSHIPS What are Key Next Steps?
+STRATEGIC PARTNERSHIPS What are Key Next Steps?
 Individuals or Groups Responsible Target Date Resources to Leverage 1.
 The district office builds cross-sector partnerships by creating opportunities for community partners to review data on chronic absence, learn about the district attendance efforts, and identify opportunities to address common attendance barriers district-wide or in particular schools.
-2. The district office facilitates partnerships on behalf of schools to implement Tier 1 comprehensive prevention that nurtures a positive culture of attendance through student and family engagement.
-3. The district office facilitates partnerships with community organizations on behalf of schools to implement Tier 2 early intervention that uses personalized outreach to motivate attendance, identify barriers to attendance, and connects students and families to needed supports.
-4. The district office facilitates agreements with community partners on behalf of schools to implement Tier 3 intensive intervention that prioritizes and coordinates provision of case management and service delivery to students who are severely chronically absent.
+2. The district office creates materials, resources and opportunities to help public agencies, non-profit organizations and civic groups work together with schools and districts to promote Tier 1 positive messaging and engagement about the importance of daily attendance for academic supports and the availability of supports to help families overcome common attendance barriers.
+3. The district office facilitates community and agency partners working with districts to implement Tier 2 early intervention that uses personalized outreach to motivate attendance, identifies barriers to attendance, and connects students and families to needed supports.
+4. The district office facilitates community and agency partners working with districts to implement Tier 3 intensive intervention that prioritizes and coordinates provision of case management and service delivery to students who are severely chronically absent.